-I love shopping at my local Dollarama or Dollartree (or really any dollar store for that matter!) and I love it even more when I can get my favourite gardening supplies there too for a good deal.
-This Spring I took a trip to my local dollar store to see what I could get on the cheap, and was really surprised at how much there was!
-From gardening gloves, to gardening tools, and of course, seeds, pots, and more, there was so much to choose from.
+A couple of springs ago, I took a trip to my local dollar store to see what I could get on the cheap and was really surprised at how much there was!
+From gardening gloves to gardening tools, and of course, seeds, pots, and more, there was so much to choose from.

-You can get cheap and cheerful hand gardening tools at the dollar store, that are perfectly good for any light container or urban gardening that you want to do.
+You can get cheap and cheerful hand gardening tools at the dollar store that are perfectly good for any light container or urban gardening that you want to do.
 If you’re using them for a weed-infested, overgrown spot, it’s best to skip the dollar store ones and invest in higher quality.

-Pop Up Mini Greenhouse
+1. Pop Up Mini Greenhouse

 For $3, you get a functional mini row cover that’s perfect for bringing plants outdoors early.
 The plastic is a lot longer than I thought it would be, so I could have easily put this in a larger space.
 The only downside is that it doesn’t come with something to attach the plastic to the wires.
 I personally like using binder clips and find them very convenient.

-Fabric Grow Pots
+2. Fabric Grow Pots

 Perfect for light gardening jobs!
-Invest in the rubber-lined kind if you need to do more heavy duty weeding and garden chores.
+Invest in the rubber-lined kind if you need to do more heavy-duty weeding and garden chores.

 I love using landscape staples to hold my fabrics in place.
 At 15 cents a staple, you can’t beat the price.
 I also believe that the dollar store landscape staples are no different than the ones you get from a greenhouse supply store.
 I’ve purchased both and can’t tell the difference.

 Why spend tons of money on a plant support when you can get a perfectly functional one for just a few dollars?
 Lots of different varieties of supports to choose from.

-There’s tons of cute options, and because the prices are so reasonable, you don’t need to feel bad if you tire of it in a few years and pass it along to someone else.
+There are tons of cute options, and because the prices are so reasonable, you don’t need to feel bad if you tire of it in a few years and pass it along to someone else.

 The birds in my yard are too smart to be fooled by whirlygigs.
-But if your birds are not as smart, whirly gigs are a good first step to keep pesky birds from eating your lettuce and other tender greens.
+But if your birds are not as smart, whirlygigs are a good first step to keep pesky birds from eating your lettuce and other tender greens.

-Kids Gardening Toys
+3. Kids Gardening Toys

-If you have a young helper in your life, the dollar store is a great place to get cute looking kids tools that don’t break the bank.
+If you have a young helper in your life, the dollar store is a great place to get cute-looking kids’ tools that don’t break the bank.
 If your young helper is a little older and more serious about helping you in the garden, then you might consider getting a more expensive and better quality set of tools.
 But for a sweet toddler who just wants to mess around in the soil or help you water a pot or two, dollar store toys are perfect.

 5 Dollar store gardening items to avoid

-Tomato Growing Kits
+1. Tomato Growing Kits

 Sure, some of these kits might be perfectly fine for the plants that are in them, but there is no way that pot is going to be big enough for that tomato.
 If you want to buy the kit for the seeds, go ahead.
 Just know that it might need to be repotted in the future.